ASEAN leaders condemn armed attack on Myanmar aid convoy - ExBulletin

 More than 3,450 civilians have been killed by security forces since the Burmese army forcibly seized power, and thousands more remain imprisoned, said the Political Prisoners Assistance Association, which tallies casualties and arrests related to repression by the military government.

 In April, military airstrikes killed up to 100 people, many of them children, who were attending a ceremony organized by opponents of the army regime, witnesses said.
-Human Rights Watch on Tuesday called the strike an “apparent war crime.”
+Human Rights Watch on Tuesday described the strike as an “apparent war crime”.

 Indonesia has significantly softened its fierce criticism of Myanmar’s military since assuming the rotating role as ASEAN leader.
 Foreign Minister Retno Marsudi said her country was taking “a megaphone-free diplomatic approach” to encouraging dialogue and ending violence, which are the goals of a five-point peace plan that Asian leaders Southeast negotiated with the General-in-Chief of Myanmar in 2021.